 // Provide your own custom Supplier.
 Make Sure the type returned by Supplier matches the type

 // of the Property you are annotating.
-Generally audited by is got from a thread local.
+Generally 'audited by' is got from a thread local variable

 simpleJdbcMapper.setRecordAuditedBySupplier(() -> "tester");